Laurie Anderson: 2010s

 Chalkroom is a virtual reality work by Anderson and Taiwanese artist Hsin-Chien Huang in which the reader flies through an enormous structure made of words, drawings, and stories.
 To the Moon, a collaboration with Hsin-Chien Huang, premiered at the Manchester International Festival on July 12, 2019.
-A 15-minute virtual reality artwork, To the Moon allows audience members to explore a moon that features donkey rides and rubbish from Earth in a non-narrative structure.
+A 15-minute virtual reality artwork, To the Moon lets audience members explore a moon that features donkey rides and rubbish from Earth in a non-narrative structure.
 Alongside, a film shows the development of the new work.